Lake Alice, Manawatū-Whanganui

-Lake Alice is an area located in the southwestern part of Rangitikei District of the Manawatū-Whanganui region of New Zealand's North Island.
-According to the 2013 census, it had a population of 2,724 inhabitants.
+Lake Alice is a locality in the southwestern part of Rangitikei District of the Manawatū-Whanganui region of New Zealand's North Island.

-In the 2018 census, the Lake Alice area unit was replaced by the Parewanui, Turakina, and Marton Rural area units.
+Before the 2018 census, the Lake Alice area unit was a much larger region surrounding Marton and extending southeast to the coast.

 History

 Aerial view of Lake Alice Hospital.

 Lake Alice used to be serviced by Lake Alice Hospital, a self-sufficient rural psychiatric facility.
 Former patients of the hospital's child and adolescent unit made allegations of abuse during the 1970s, including the use of electroconvulsive therapy and paraldehyde injections as punishment.

 The New Zealand government issued a written apology in 2001, and paid out a total of NZ$10.7 million in compensation to 183 former patients.

 The former head of the unit gave up the practice of medicine in 2006 in order to forestall a disciplinary hearing by the Medical Practitioners Board of Victoria.
 The facility ran between August 1950 and October 1999.